ahtouw/AI-Platform-Engineering/HeartbeatClassification/README.md

-Classification of Heartbeat using audio dataset
+Classification of Heartbeat using dataset https://www.kaggle.com/kinguistics/heartbeat-sounds (.wav files with labels).